-5.1 On-Project Risks
+On-Project Risks

 These are risks within the NSF scope of the project.
-Each is identified by the WBS entry, the risk owner (often either the WBS owner, or a higher level, perhaps L2 SME), and mitigation strategies if applicable.
+Each is identified by the NSF-funded WBS entry, the risk owner (often either the WBS owner, or a higher level, perhaps L2 SME), and mitigation strategies if applicable.
 These risks have associated risk probabilities, assessed by the owner in concert with the project office, and cost & schedule impacts if the risk is realized.
 These costs are assumed to be NSF costs, which would be taken from contingency.
-The schedule impacts are put into the scheduling tools to evaluate the severity of their impacts to the critical path.
+The schedule impacts can be put into the scheduling tools to evaluate the severity of their impacts to the critical path.

-5.2 Partner in-kind Risks
+Partner in-kind Risks

-All in-kind deliverables by IceCube Upgrade partners are defined in the Project's WBS and are elements in the Projects Integrated Master Schedule.
-These areas also have risks, which are outside of the NSF scope of the project.
-These risks are entered into the Risk Register, and each is identified by the associated WBS area, the risk owner (as above), and mitigation strategies if applicable.
-Each of these risks are assigned probabilities by the Subject Matter Experts.
-In general, these risks have only associated schedule impacts, as the cost impacts of realizing the risks are borne by the in-kind institution.
-The exceptions are a series of risks, one for WBS 1.3, 1.4, 1.5, and 1.6, (risks EXT21-24) which represent the loss of in-kind (contributed) labor for which the mitigating response is to use on-project funds to support replacement labor if the mitigation is not possible at the in-kind partner institution.
+These are risks which are outside of the NSF scope of the project.
+Each is identified by the inkind-funded WBS entry, the risk owner (as above), and mitigation strategies if applicable.
+Although there are associated schedule impacts and risk probabilities, there are no cost impacts shown in the risk registry (or included in the contingency-defining risk Monte Carlo).
+The exceptions are a series of risks, one for WBS 1.3, 1.4, 1.5, and 1.6, risks EXT21-24 which represent the loss of in-kind (contributed) labor for which the mitigating response is to use NSF funds to support replacement labor if the mitigation is not possible at the in-kind partner institution.

-5.3 Cargo and logistics Management
+Cargo and logistics Management

-Within the Risk Registry, we highlight the cargo and logistics risks.
+Within the Risk Registry, we highlight the cargo and logistics risks, those which are external to the project and are owned by the NSF and/or the ASC.
 These are highlighted in blue in the Excel spreadsheet of the Risk Registry and have assigned risk probabilities (in many cases determined in coordination with the logistics managers at NSF and/or ASC), as well as cost and schedule impacts.
-The on-project cost and schedule impacts are shown in the registry and included in the quantitative risk analysis.
+Although these risks might be owned by entities other than the project, the on-project cost and schedule impacts are shown in the registry and included in the quantitative risk analysis.
+See below in Section 6 for a discussion of risk ownership.